smartdevicelink/sdl_javascript_suite/GUIDELINES.md

 - Constructor parameters should be optional in most cases to support utilizing class methods as a helper without the need to initialize an instance with valid parameters.

+### Enumerations
+Since JavaScript does not offer traditional enumerations, an abstract `Enum` class has been defined (see `/lib/js/util/Enum.js`) which shall be extended for the purpose of creating new enumerations.
+Each extended enumeration class must be named with the suffix `Type`, contain a constructor which calls `super()`, use ES6-style getters as `static` methods to support simple dot-access notation, and contain a `static valueForString(value)` method which returns a given enumeration **value** (not key) if it exists in the collection (otherwise `null`).
+See `/lib/js/transport/enums/TransportType.js` for an example.

 ### Module Exports & Imports

 #### Common